 Action Plan-If any water sources are known to be contaminated, they should be posted as unsuitable for drinking, and any improvements should be removed.
 Notifications should be inserted into written guides and, in areas where water supplies are limited, signs should be posted at Trailheads to inform hikers in advance so that they can arrange for alternative water supplies.
 ATC can provide funding for testing water sources when new or improved water systems are developed or where sources are suspected of being polluted by organic or chemical pollutants.
-If water sources are open and vulnerable, steps should be taken to protect them from contamination.
-If other usable water sources are known, they should be identified and protected as necessary.
+If water sources are open and vulnerable, steps should be identified and protected as necessary.
 These actions should be included in a Trail club's work plan.
 The club also can promote good sanitation practices through information and educational efforts aimed at Trail users.

-CHAPTER 2 (I)
+CHAPTER 2 (I) Sanitation

-Sanitation

 The primary purpose of any sanitation strategy is to provide a barrier between feces-borne pathogens and backcountry water supplies.
-To ensure a "sanitation barrier," human waste must be contained in a well-sited sanitation system.
+To ensure a "sanitation barrier," human waste must be contained in a wellsited sanitation system.
 The most common type of sanitation facility on the A.T. is the pit toilet or "pit privy," a small structure over a hole in the ground.
 Where the structure and pit are poorly located, designed, vented, and maintained, or when the pit is full, these facilities need to be repaired, removed, or replaced.
 Conversely, well-designed and ventilated pit privies built on suitable soils are an asset at most campsites and shelters.